Chefs seek growth in new venues, healthier menus

 "Early on, (chefs) are pretty confident we can figure everything out.
 It takes away from what you do.
 I wanted to stay focused on the creative side," Mina said.

-Chipotle Mexican Grill, which won a following by upgrading burritos with premium ingredients, this summer opened a restaurant called ShopHouse Southeast Asian Kitchen in Washington, D.C. as Asian cuisine grows in popularity.
+Chipotle Mexican Grill (CMG.N), which won a following by upgrading burritos with premium ingredients, this summer opened a restaurant called ShopHouse Southeast Asian Kitchen in Washington, D.C. as Asian cuisine grows in popularity.
+[ID:nN12179254]

 Other chains also are eyeing healthier food, as that niche defies persistent economic malaise.

-Starbucks, the world's biggest coffee chain, recently announced plans to open juice bars next year.
+Starbucks (SBUX.O), the world's biggest coffee chain, recently announced plans to open juice bars next year.
+[ID:nN1E7A917A]

 The Seattle company, which is expanding its "health and wellness" offerings, also bought juice company Evolution Fresh for $30 million in cash.